openshift/enhancements/dev-guide/feature-gate.md

 ### Goals

 1. have a low friction way to add a feature gate to TechPreviewNoUpgrade
-2. have to promote a feature gate to on-by-default
+2. have a low friction to promote a feature gate to on-by-default
 3. allow feature gates to move from TechPreviewNoUpgrade to Default without releases as TechPreviewNoUpgrade first.

 ### Non-Goals